Remember: You don’t always have to burn, Many materials can be given away, mulched, reused, or recycled.

 What happens if I burn without a permit?

 Air Quality Control Commission Regulation 9 provides guidelines for open burning.
-Burning without a permit or burning of prohibited materials can lead to a sizable civil penalty of up to $10,000 per day. (per C.R.S 25-7-123) GET A PERMIT BEFORE YOU BURN!
+Burning without a permit or burning of prohibited materials can lead to a sizable civil penalty of up to $10,000 per day. (per C.R.S 25-7-123) Get a permit before burning materials.

 Before you burn